cthae/Adobe-Launch-Debugger/README.md

 * [x] Add settings to change the default behavior of the main console log to be collapsed
 * [x] Deploy a test launch property with AA tracking for advanced testing
 * [x] Get some help from designers on the favicon, popup ui and logging
-* [x] Release to the Chrome web store - first release: https://chromewebstore.google.com/detail/adobe-launch-debugger/ehadnibhemgjphdjgkallndphbghlpkn
+* [x] Initial release to the Chrome web store v0.87 - first release: https://chromewebstore.google.com/detail/adobe-launch-debugger/ehadnibhemgjphdjgkallndphbghlpkn
-* [ ] Wrong DL is checked sometimes for the last event info (GTM's DL instead of DM)
+* [x] Wrong DL is checked sometimes for the last event info (GTM's DL instead of DM)
-* [ ] Add logging for the Site Section near the PV info
+* [x] Add logging for the Site Section near the PV info
-* [ ] Implement server call counting in logging
+* [x] Implement server call counting in logging
+* [ ] Release the v0.88
 * [ ] Implement logging for failed server calls
 * [ ] Implement the library switching logic
 * [ ] Once the library switching logic is done, implement a setting to remove the .min from the library.
 It's gonna utilize the same redirecting logic.
 Off by default.